The Birth of Vietnam

 Under the pact done by Nguyen Phuc Tan with the court of Udong, Viet settlements were allowed since the time that Nguyen Phuc Tan made a deal with the court of Udong, by sending his daughter to marry King Jaya Chetha II.

-- The purpose of the French's mission
+- The Purpose of the French' s Mission

-Perhaps he saw in his Vietnamese Christian converts as better citizens that would dominate and westernize Cochin-china in the near future, and it was his solemn duty to make that to happen.
+Perhaps he saw in his Vietnamese Christian converts as better citizens that would dominate and westernize Cochin China in the near future, and it was his solemn duty to make that to happen.

-- The fight against Tonkin
+- The Fight against Annam

 The un-subordination of one of his generals, Nguyen-nham, and the suspicion of Le Chien Tong, under protection of the Chinese Emperor complicated the matter.
-When Nguyen-nham tried to make himself king of Tonkin, Nguyen-Hue quickly took him down but it did not make Le Chien Tong to trust him again.
+When Nguyen-nham tried to make himself king of Annam, Nguyen-Hue quickly took him down but it did not make Le Chien Tong to trust him again.

 - Kamboja Krom

 Until the recent development of Kamboja Krom' formation, there were never peaceful arrangement between Vietnamese government and ethnic Khmer of Kochin-china.
 From oral sources there were uprisings and rebellious activity from the start that were met with bloody retaliation from the court of Hue.

 - The Strategic Importance of the Port of Prey-Nokor

 It was this strategic importance that motivated the French in involving into Indochinese affair.
 Knowing that the Mekong River reached the southern tip of the Mainland China, the French could use it to bypass altogether other English or Dutch controlled maritime ports of Southern China.